 Pontoon and fishing boats, including safety equipment, can be rented at boat ramp #1 from Clarksville Marine Rentals, Inc. It's open from 6:30 a.m. to 6:30 p.m.
 Boats must be returned by 6 p.m.
 Thirty gallons of gas are included in the rental.
 Call (434) 374-2525 or (434) 374-2755 to make reservations.

 HUNTING: Managed lottery hunts for shotgun and muzzeloading weapons.
 See http://www.dcr.virginia.gov/state_parks/hunting.shtml for more information.
 Also, the Occoneechee Panhandle Area provides public hunting for those with a valid state hunting license; you must register at the area's access gate.

 HORSES: Horses are allowed on the Panhandle Multi-use Trail.
 Equestrian camping is available.
+See the camping section above for information about overnight horse facilities here.
 There are no horse rentals.
 State law requires that visitors carry a copy of a negative Coggins report with each horse brought to the park.